Self Rescue Seminar

-Session 1 - Belay Escapes and Silly Rope Tricks
+Session 1 - Belay Escapes and Essential Rope Skills

 The first session will focus on the "foundation" skills of vertical self rescue.
 We will start with friction knots and then put them to use as we learn how to escape a belay and ascend / descend fixed ropes.

 Session 2- Hauling Techniques

 An in depth exploration of hauling systems (A.K.A. a weakling lifts a big dude) including 2:1, 3:1, 5:1, and 6:1's.
 We'll go from a belay escape to a hauling system and back again.

 Learn how to swoop down on an injured climber, attach them to our system and lower them to the ground.
 We'll also learn how to execute counterweight and two person rappel rescues.

 Session 4 - Rescuing an Injured Leader